Huge island with extensive coastline, dense rainforest coverage and some mountainous interior

 Tropical climate, hot, sunny and humid all year round.
 Expect scattered, unpredictable rain showers

+Whether you embrace an expedition experience or dive into our community and culture program, it’s time to meet Borneo.
 Thrive in the jungle, summit the magnificent peak of Mt Kinabalu and kick back on tropical island beaches.
-Borneo is home to one of the oldest rainforests in the world, the highest peak in Southeast Asia and one of only two places on the planet where orangutans roam wild.
+Borneo is home to one of the oldest rainforests in the world and one of only two places on the planet where orangutans roam wild.
 Get involved in wildlife conservation, working alongside rangers to rescue and rehabilitate Bornean sun bears and collaborate with local ethnic groups to pipe clean water into rural rainforest communities.
 Find a new angle; bike off the beaten track in the Kulu valley, experience the jungle with survival experts in Bario and live local in a traditional longhouse.